 Each year, we have limited seats available for students in the nursing major.
 Students admitted to our two-year program need to meet the requirements for admission to the university and the following additional requirements:

-1. Successful completion of a minimum of 16 units including:
+Successful completion of a minimum of 16 high school or beyond units including:

-Prospective students will be admitted directly with a minimum cumulative high school grade point average of 2.75 and a minimum SAT score (or ACT equivalent score) of 1025.
+Prospective students will be admitted directly with a minimum cumulative high school grade point average of 2.75 and a minimum combined math and critical reading SAT score of 1110 (SAT tests taken March 2016 and later).
+If you take the ACT, your composite score must be at least 22.
 Students transferring from another college or university must have completed a minimum of 12 college-level credits with a minimum cumulative grade point average of 2.75.
 Students failing to meet these criteria may be admitted to a preparatory program.

 All applicants must arrange for all information to be released and sent to the Office of Admissions before any admissions decision can be rendered.

-Students must attain a minimum grade of “C” in all required nursing courses and a minimum grade of “C-” in all required General Education and elective courses.
+Students must attain a minimum grade of “C” in all required nursing and science courses and a minimum grade of “C-” in all other required General Education and elective courses.

 - The National League for Nursing Acceleration Challenge Examination I Practical Nurse-Registered Nurse (NLN ACE I PN-RN) Foundations of Nursing